gregkroon/TerraformDelegate/README.md

 MVP Terraform manifest for provisioning a delegate , cloud provider and infrastructure .
 Purpose is to ease and automate onboarding through configuration as code .

+Feel free to hack and change as you see fit !

 ### Requirements